 Dmanisi Museum-Reserve .
 Photo: Georgian National Museum / Fernando Javier Uqruijo

-Dmanisi is a village about 85 kilometers southwest of Georgia’s capital, Tbilisi, and lies on the ancient Silk Road linking Europe and Asia.
+Dmanisi is a village about 85 kilometers south-west of Tbilisi, Georgia’s capital, and lies on the ancient Silk Road linking Europe and Asia.
 The site is rich in medieval and Bronze Age artifacts, but it is the wealth of prehistoric finds that has put it on the scientific map.
 Before the Dmanisi discoveries, the prevailing view was that when humans left Africa a million years ago, they had larger brains and sophisticated stone tools.
-But Dmanisi has changed these ideas.
+But Dmanisi has changed these notions.
 The discovery of Dmanisi’s 1.8 million year-old human fossils has brought the Caucasus region into sharp focus as an entirely new region for studying the evolution of early Homo.
 Few paleoanthropological research projects have had such a powerful impact on our thinking about human evolution.
 These discoveries document the first expansions of humans out of Africa, and demonstrate that their migration was due neither to increased brain size, nor to improved technology.

 Dmanisi Museum-Reserve.
 Photo: Georgian National Museum